NGC 5128 is well placed

 Across much of the world Centaurus A (NGC 5128) will be well placed for observation.
 It will reach its highest point in the sky at around midnight local time.

-At a declination of -43°01', it is easiest to see from the southern hemisphere and cannot be seen from latitudes much north of 26°N.
+At a declination of -43°01', it is easiest to see from the southern hemisphere but cannot be seen from latitudes much north of 26°N.

 |Object||Right Ascension||Declination||Constellation||Magnitude||Angular Size|